kubeportal/kubeportal/README.md

 # Kubeportal

-Kubeportal is a web application to get a single sign-on Kubernetes experience for cluster users:
+Kubeportal is a web application to get a single sign-on Kubernetes experience.
+It operates as synchronizing entity between a portal user base and Kubernetes service accounts resp. namespaces.

-  * Kubeportal manages a user database for the cluster.
-  * Administrative users get an admin web UI for adding / deleting cluster users.
-  * Kubeportal makes sure that users have according namespaces and service accounts in Kubernetes, by talking to the API server whenever the administrative user changes something.
-  * Non-administrative users get a web UI for downloading their `kubectl` config file.
+After portal login, the users can download their their `kubectl` config file directly from the web site.
+Service accounts and namespaces for users are automatically created on first login of the user.

+The portal user password checking can be delegated to external entities, such as Active Directory.
+This allows the integration into existing operational environments.

-  * Kubeportal acts as OAuth2 authentication provider.
-This enables applications with OAuth2 login support, such as Grafana, to use it as authentication frontend.
+Kubeportal acts as OAuth2 and WebHook authentication provider.
+This enables other web applications to use it as single sign-on backend for themselves.
-  * Kubeportal acts as reverse proxy that adds Bearer tokens to HTTP requests.
-This enables applications with JWT login support, such as Kubernetes dashboard, to use it as authentication frontend.
-  * Kubeportal can delegate password checking to a backend entity, such as a LDAP server.

-The intended design outcomes are:

-  * Cluster web login always looks the same.
-  * Independent user administration is possible.
-  * User administration does not mean to deal with YML files.

 ```
 +-------+